MSNiranjan29/Telebot/README.md

    AUTHORIZED_USER=<Your Telegram account ID number>
    ```

+Replace the " example.env " with your actual .env file and add all the API tokens, keys, and Telegram User Id.

 2. Update the `safety_settings.json` file with appropriate safety settings for Gemini policies.

 ### Usage